 The biggest obstacle for AR app developers has been technology – consumer adoption of AR tech has largely been slow due to the low number of smartphones that can support AR experiences.
 However, all that is set to change with the slated release of the iPhone X, Apple’s latest and perhaps most eagerly awaited smartphone.
 The iPhone X is specially designed to bring augmented reality to iOS devices like never before.
 Here’s a look at some of the AR-ready features of the iPhone X.

 The iPhone X is Apple’s first smartphone to switch to an OLED screen which is ideal for vivid, realistic images.
-This, along with the use of HDR, TrueTone and bezel-less design (a higher screen to body ratio) essentially translates to more immersive experiences with AR.
+This, along with the use of HDR, TrueTone and bezel-less design (a higher screen to body ratio) essentially translate to more immersive experiences with AR.

 The iPhone’s new mobile computing A11 chips are geared to improve the performance of AR apps.
 The smartphone also features an upgraded accelerometer and gyroscope which improves on the precision of the existing sensors in the iPhone 7 and iPhone 8.